-Bradley Hawkins began his acting career in the early 1990's, starring on stage in lead roles in several plays and musical theater productions, as well as working in commercials, print jobs, television shows, short films, industrials, and feature films throughout the San Francisco Bay Area.
-Hawkins and his young family moved to Lancaster, Pennsylvania in 1997 where he taught acting, film studies, and humanities courses at the high school level, and directed several stage productions throughout his 14 years as an educator.
+Bradley Hawkins was born in Encino, California on September 2, 1956.
+After a successful career during the 1980s as the founding director of an internationally acclaimed youth music organization, Hawkins began his acting career in the San Francisco Bay Area during the early 1990s starring on stage in several theatrical productions and working as an on-camera actor in commercials, shorts, industrial films, television shows, and feature films.
+Upon moving to Lancaster, Pennsylvania in 1997, Hawkins taught film studies, acting, and humanities courses at the high school level, and directed several stage productions throughout his 12 years as a public school educator.

-Over the past 25 years, Hawkins has studied with some of the best known acting coaches in the country and has developed his own unique coaching/directing style for actors of all ages which he continues to enjoy mentoring and working with today.
+Over the past 30 years, Hawkins has studied with some of the best-known acting coaches in the country, and as a result, he has developed his own unique coaching style for actors of all ages which he continues to enjoy working with between film projects.